department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/conversation-guide.md

 </details>

-### DRAFT IDEAS for tasks:
+### DRAFT IDEAS for tasks: (participants completed 2-13 tasks in the last round of testing; avg 5.7)
 - same small number of tasks for everyone (diff from last round)
 - tasks that didn't go well in last round:
-  - file for disability increase
-  - add a spouse
-  - compare educ benefits by school
+1. file for disability increase--Your hearing loss from your time in the military has gotten worse over the last year and you want to try to increase your disability rating.
+How would you do that from the web page?
+1. add a spouse--Say that you just got married.
+How would you tell the VA about your new spouse?
+1. compare educ benefits by school--There are several universities in your area, and you want to figure out which one to attend in order to maximize VA's coverage of your tuition and housing.
+How would you figure that out? (see how goes w/o education links in Other search tools)
-  - ck current disability compensation rates
+1. ck current disability compensation rates--You'd like to see VA's current disability compensation rates.
+How would you find this?
-  - message your doctor
+1. message your doctor--Let's pretend that you had a doctor's appointment at the VA last week, and now you have a followup question for the doctor.
+How could you contact them?
- - benefits letters (b/c removed direct link)--ck if have one from baseline wayfinding study (see if people find in Records benefit hub and megamenu)
+1. benefits letters (b/c removed direct link)--Your mortgage lender has asked for proof of your income.
+How can you get a document that shows the income that you receive from the VA? (see if people find in Records benefit hub and megamenu)
-- ID cards (b/c removed direct link)--ck if have one from baseline wayfinding study (see if people find in Records benefit hub and megamenu)
-- mental health--to see what people think of where taken
+1. mental health--Recent news stories have affected you more than you expected, and you want to talk to someone about how you're feeling.
+How would you do this? (to see what people think of where taken)
-- (see if they use Resources & Support if there's a link in Other search tools). record any feedback on the name.

-- something about VA news on page (You heard that something has changed about VA benefits...How might you learn more from this web page?
+1. something about VA news on page (You heard that something has changed about VA benefits...How might you learn more from this web page?
   - Impressions? *(news / benefit / ad / ____________)*
   - What do people try to click on? *(headline / image / Read the full article / somewhere else in box)*
   - followup: How would you see if there's other information that's relevant to you? *(More VA news / __________)*
-- at least one task that's not in the Popular list
-- the 4 most difficult tasks from the first round of testing, plus "message your doctor"
-- one of the education tasks (b/c the education links no longer in Other search tools)
-- When someone uses the sign-in or create account link, can they tell the difference?
-- How might you learn about updates in VA benefits?
+1. How might you learn about updates in VA benefits?
 (PACT Act  or Pathfinger? and click thru to learn more). use the wording of changes to legislation: recent legislation enacted (e.g., burn pit registry), changes in VA benefits or procedures, "legislation that relates to changes in VA benefits and services"
 	- followup q: how would you get more info about this?
 	- followup q: how would you get information on other topics?

+1. SKIP b/c already have benefits letters?
+ID cards (b/c removed direct link)--TASK TBD (see if people find in Records benefit hub and megamenu)
+- (see if they use Resources & Support if there's a link in Other search tools). record any feedback on the name.

+- at least one task that's not in the Popular list DONE
+- When someone uses the sign-in or create account link, can they tell the difference?

 - update the names of the page in the notetaking lines
 - see if any accessibility issues with megamenu